Presidents and Vice Presidents

 For the Royal Statistical Society he served as an Avon Local Group Committee Member (1992-5) and Secretary (2000-1), Research Section Committee Member (1996-9) and Secretary (2002-4), elected member of Council (2004-8) and served on Finance Committee.
 He was the Programme Committee Chair for the Society's 175th Anniversary Conference in Edinburgh in 2009.

 He is also a Fellow of the Institute of Mathematics and its Applications, an Elected Member of the International Statistical Institute and member of the Institute of Mathematical Statistics, the Bernoulli Society and the International Association for Official Statistics.

 Neil Sheldon, Vice President for Education and Statistical Literacy

 Neil has more than 40 years’ experience in education.
 He taught at Manchester Grammar School for much of his career, and he also taught, part-time, at Manchester Polytechnic and the Open University.
 He is currently an associate lecturer at the RSS Centre for Statistical Education at Plymouth University, where his main responsibility is the professional development modules for teachers.
-Neil is chief examiner for statistics and for pure mathematics with Oxford, Cambridge and RSA Examinations (OCR), he works on the Cambridge University Sixth Term Examination Papers (STEP), and he is an examiner for two of our professional exam modules.
+Neil is chief examiner for statistics and for pure mathematics with Oxford, Cambridge and RSA Examinations (OCR), he works on the University of Cambridge Sixth Term Examination Papers (STEP), and he is an examiner for two of our professional exam modules.

 Neil takes a keen interest in statistical literacy.
 He has given talks and lectures on the subject to postgraduate certificate in education (PGCE) students, to teachers and to general audiences aged nine to 90.
 He was our Guy Lecturer in 2007 and he has contributed to a number of publications including getstats.